identitatem/idp-mgmt-operator/README.md

 make deploy
 ```

-5. Verify the pods are running
+5. Verify the installer is running

-There are two pods that should be running:
+There is one pod that should be running:

-- idp-mgmt-operator-controller-manager
-- idp-mgmt-operator-webhook-service
+- idp-mgmt-installer-controller-manager

 Check using the following command: